INCLUSION & DIVERSITY

 We are committed to respecting the rights of our workforce, including paying fair and equal wages.
 Our approach to compensation and benefits is market-based, competitive and informed by annual benchmarking and analysis.
 This includes equal pay for equal work and compensation levels that support the acquisition of the goods and services necessary for an average-size family to meet their basic needs in the geographic locations where we operate — often referred to as a living wage.

-We are committed to providing equal pay for equal work regardless of gender, race, ethnicity or any area protected by law.
-We periodically conduct internal compensation reviews to identify possible pay gaps which cannot be explained through performance, distribution of jobs, experience, time in role and other legitimate business-related factors.
-To further our commitment to provide equal pay for equal work and to support our global inclusion and diversity efforts, in 2021, we engaged a third-party compensation consultant, Mercer, to evaluate our gender pay equity practices across our global operations.
-The review included a robust statistical analysis and detailed compensation reviews of more than 24,000 employees globally.
-The initial results of this comprehensive gender pay evaluation showed that, worldwide, female employees were paid more than 99 cents on the dollar in the aggregate when compared to male employees.
-In addition, Mercer conducted a similar analysis to review race and ethnicity pay equity across our North American operations.
-In the U.S., Hispanic employees were paid more than 99 cents on the dollar in the aggregate when compared to White employees.
-The analysis showed that all other non-White employees in North America were paid in statistical parity with White employees.
+We are committed to providing equal pay for equal work regardless of gender, race, ethnicity or any other characteristic protected by applicable law.
+We periodically conduct internal compensation reviews to identify possible pay gaps, which cannot be explained through performance, distribution of jobs, experience, time in role and other legitimate business-related factors.
+To further our commitment to provide equal pay for equal work and to support our global inclusion and diversity efforts, in recent years we have engaged third-party consultants to help us evaluate our gender pay equity practices and conduct living wage analysis across our global operations.

 BACK TO WORKFORCE > INCLUSION & DIVERSITY